Skip to main content

 dsn: "postgres://api7ee:YourStrongPassword@<PG_HOST>:5432/api7ee"

-• The console uses 7443 (TLS) by default; to use your own certificate, set server.tls.cert_file / server.tls.key_file in dashboard.yaml (leave empty to use the built-in self-signed cert).
+The console listens on 7443 with TLS by default.
+To use your own certificate, set server.tls.cert_file and server.tls.key_file in dashboard.yaml; leave them empty to use the built-in self-signed certificate.

 sudo systemctl enable --now api7ee-dp-manager